-Grab those rusty, scrap metal bits you have lying around to get an idea of what you can use to give the junk birds some character.
+Grab those rusty, scrap metal bits lying around to get an idea of what you can use to give the junk birds some character.
 I used copper wool, light fittings, tin ceiling tile scraps, and two small bulbs from an old radio.

 Make a hot fire and place the blobs on the grid, turning them every now and again so they’re burnt all over.

 Remove the blobs and leave them to cool.
 Use a wire brush to get rid of the soft, charred wood.

 Just look at how amazing the wood looks after a hard scrub.
 At this point, I seriously considered leaving the junk birds in all their natural Yakisugi glory.